GFNOrg/torchgfn/README.md

 - `ScalarModule` is a simple module with required output dimension 1.
 It is useful to define log-state flows $\log F(s)$.

 For non-discrete environments, the user needs to specify their own policies $P_F$ and $P_B$.
 The module, taking as input a batch of states (as a `States`) object, should return the batched parameters of a `torch.Distribution`.
 The distribution depends on the environment.
 The `to_probability_distribution` function handles the conversion of the parameter outputs to an actual batched `Distribution` object, that implements at least the `sample` and `log_prob` functions.
 An example is provided [here](https://github.com/saleml/torchgfn/tree/master/src/gfn/gym/helpers/box_utils.py), for a square environment in which the forward policy has support either on a quarter disk, or on an arc-circle, such that the angle, and the radius (for the quarter disk part) are scaled samples from a mixture of Beta distributions.
 The provided example shows an intricate scenario, and it is not expected that user defined environment need this much level of details.

+In general, (and perhaps obviously) the `to_probability_distribution` method is used to calculate a probability distribution from a policy.
+Therefore, in order to go off-policy, one needs to modify the computations in this method during sampling.
+One accomplishes this using `policy_kwargs`, a `dict` of kwarg-value pairs which are used by the `Estimator` when calculating the new policy.
+In the discrete case, where common settings apply, one can see their use in `DiscretePolicyEstimator`'s `to_probability_distribution` method by passing a softmax `temperature`, `sf_bias` (a scalar to subtract from the exit action logit) or `epsilon` which allows for e-greedy style exploration.
+In the continuous case, it is not possible to forsee the methods used for off-policy exploration (as it depends on the details of the `to_probability_distribution` method, which is not generic for continuous GFNs), so this must be handled by the user, using custom `policy_kwargs`.

 In all `GFNModule`s, note that the input of the `forward` function is a `States` object.
 Meaning that they first need to be transformed to tensors.
 However, `states.tensor` does not necessarily include the structure that a neural network can used to generalize.
 It is common in these scenarios to have a function that transforms these raw tensor states to ones where the structure is clearer, via a `Preprocessor` object, that is part of the environment.
 More on this [here](https://github.com/saleml/torchgfn/tree/master/tutorials/ENV.md).
 The default preprocessor of an environment is the identity preprocessor.
 The `forward` pass thus first calls the `preprocessor` attribute of the environment on `States`, before performing any transformation.
 The `preprocessor` is thus an attribute of the module.
 If it is not explicitly defined, it is set to the identity preprocessor.